YaJinK/Super-Myrio/README.md

      Find them baby!
         PRATTLE: What's the fuck?
 GALGAME?
 Is there a princess suck Myrio's **?
                  ME:....
+###     Reward:
+       Three kinds of mushroom.
+       Orange: Make myrio big.
+       green: you need collect them.
+       the other: poison.
 ## Some bugs -- VERY IMPORTANT!
 ### 1. Do you want to close window?
 HA..
 NOWAY!
        Some times, you will find that you can not close the game window.